YahnisElsts/mini-wp-hook-parser/README.md

 In the end, it was easier to just write my own, stripped-down version of WP Parser.

+## Known Issues

+* Namespaces: Name resolution will not work because the parser makes no attempt to detect the namespace of the file it's parsing.
+This should be fine for now as most of WordPress core is in the global namespace, but it may become an issue in the future.
+* PHPDoc: Nested tags in `@param` descriptions will not be parsed and will be treated as regular text instead.

 ## Credits

 This project was heavily inspired by [WP Parser](https://github.com/WordPress/phpdoc-parser) and reuses some of its code.